norainfahira/NOR-AIN-FAHIRA/README.md

 # NOR-AIN-FAHIRA
-I am currently on my first year degree of Bachelor of Computer Science (Data Engineering) with Honours.
+Currently on my first year degree of Bachelor of Computer Science (Data Engineering) with Honours.